 The purpose of the pre-construction meeting is to review CHFA-required project management and administrative procedures, responsibilities and expectations during, and immediately after, the construction phase.
 Note that the representative of the architect-of-record who provides on-site administration services must be a CT-licensed architect.
 The typical agenda for a CHFA pre-construction meeting is outlined in the CHFA document "Pre-construction Meeting", which can be found on the CHFA website.
-Subjects reviewed during the pre-construction meeting include CHFA Field Observation accommodations, requisition and lien waiver processes and submission requirements, job meeting agendas/meeting minutes, forms/documentation/record-keeping requirements, change order processes and submission requirements, project sign requirements, special testing documentation/submission requirements, stored material policy/process and submission requirements, construction schedule maintenance, photo records/submission requirements, Permission to Occupy (PTO)/first reduction of retainage process and submission requirements.
+Subjects reviewed during the pre-construction meeting include CHFA Field Observation accommodations, requisition and lien waiver processes and submission requirements, job meeting agendas/meeting minutes, forms/documentation/record-keeping requirements, change order processes and submission requirements, project sign requirements, special testing documentation/submission requirements, stored material policy/process and submission requirements, construction schedule maintenance, photo records/submission requirements, and submission requirements, and submission requirements.